WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 #### Local Secondary Indexes

 They are called local because they are tied with partition key (hash key).

 Partition key is responsible for putting things in the same buckets and secondary indexes allow to do querying operations inside those buckets.
 Since we are only doing operations inside _buckets_ it's pretty fast.

+- They **support _strongly consistent_ reads** but they are **limited by the partition size (they cannot be split, like in the case of GSI)**.

+- You **cannot create LSIs after the table is already created**.

+- You should favour GSIs unless you need strong consistency on the index.
+Do you really?

 #### Global Secondary Indexes